GiovanniSalmeri/yellow-countdown/README.md

 <p align="center"><img src="countdown-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/GiovanniSalmeri/yellow-countdown/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to show a countdown

 Create a `[countdown]` shortcut.
 The timer will be shown in a textual style if the shortcut is used in-line (i.e. among other text), in a digital style if it is used as a block (i.e. alone in a paragraph).